CROH-Lab/Standard-Operating-Procedures/README.md

 ##  Standard Operating Procedures for the Coral Reef and Ocean Health Research Group

-### This repository will serve as a public domain for transparency and sharing protocols used for coral biological processing, equipment maintenance, analyses, etc. .
+### This repository will serve as a public domain for transparency and sharing protocols used for:
+1. Coral biological processing
+2. Equipment maintenance
+3. Analyses
+4. etc.

+Thank you